wyrzyk/java-api-design-checklist/CHECKLIST.md

 **Rationale:**

-[Simplicity](https://theamiableapi.com/2011/09/07/api-design-best-practice-keep-it-simple/) and [Consistency](https://theamiableapi.com/2011/09/14/api-design-best-practice-consistency/).
+[Simplicity] and [Consistency].
 Java packages are organized into a hierarchy (tree).
 By convention, packages close to the base of this hierarchy are generic or more frequently used (ex. java.util) while deeper nested packages are more specialized or less frequently used (ex. java.util.concurrent.locks).
 API packages typically being the only public part of a component, service, or application are expected to be in the root namespace or as close as possible to the root namespace (package) reserved for the said component, service or application.
 Implementation packages should be at a lower level, preferably under the API package.
 Developers scanning the package structure for the API should be able to locate it quickly, without the need to scan through uninteresting implementation packages.

 **Do this:**